ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 #### Self-Signed JWT Auth

 Ballerina supports self-signed JWT Authentication for clients.
-The `auth` field of the client configurations (`http:ClientConfiguration`) should have `http:JwtIssuerConfig` record.
+The `auth` field of the client configurations (`http:ClientConfiguration`) should have the `http:JwtIssuerConfig` record.

-The `http:JwtIssuerConfig` configurations includes:
+The `http:JwtIssuerConfig` configurations include:

 * `username` - JWT username, which is mapped to `sub`
 * `issuer` - JWT issuer, which is mapped to `iss`
 * `audience` - JWT audience, which is mapped to `aud`
-* `keyId` - JWT key ID, which is mapped `kid`
+* `keyId` - JWT key ID, which is mapped to `kid`
 * `customClaims` - Map of custom claims
 * `expTimeInSeconds` - Expiry time in seconds
 * `signingAlgorithm` - Cryptographic signing algorithm for JWS